 Note: In some cases, a worker may be unable to solve the problem using these methods.
 A last resort may mean making a claim to an employment tribunal.

-The Law on Rest Breaks at Work in the United Kingdom
+Rest Breaks and Break at Work Law in the United Kingdom